cleverpine/cp-openapi-interface-generator/README.md

-# openapi-interface-generator
+# cp-openapi-interface-generator

-A TypeScript utility to generate strongly typed contracts, interfaces, and Express routes from an OpenAPI YAML specification.
+A TypeScript utility to generate strongly typed interfaces and Express routes from an OpenAPI YAML specification.
 This tool creates modular TypeScript models, Express controller interfaces, and route definitions with middleware support.

 ## Features